xmtp/xmtp-android/library/src/main/java/org/xmtp/android/library/codecs/README.md

-# Adding specific content types to your application
+# Use content types in your app

-You can create any content type you want to be used in your application you can read me about creating content types here: [LINK]

-We have a few content types backed into the sdk directly for easy consumption (encryption and decryption) across applications.

-TextCodec - (always registered by default) allows the passing of plain text.
-AttachmentCodec - allows the passing of attachments RemoteAttachmentCodec - allows the passing of remote attachments

-## RemoteAttachment Example
+When you build an app with XMTP, all messages are encoded with a [content type](https://xmtp.org/docs/dev-concepts/content-types) to ensure that an XMTP message API client knows how to encode and decode messages, ensuring interoperability and consistent display of messages across apps.

+`xmtp-android` supports the following content types:

+- `TextCodec`: This is the default content type and enables sending plain text messages.
+- `AttachmentCodec`: Enables sending attachments.
+- `RemoteAttachmentCodec`: Enables sending remote attachments.

+## Use `AttachmentCodec` and `RemoteAttachmentCodec` to handle remote attachments

-- Register your client to accept the codecs that you want
+### Register your client to accept the codecs

 ```kotlin
         Client.register(codec = AttachmentCodec())
         Client.register(codec = RemoteAttachmentCodec())
 ```

-- Create an Attachment
+### Create an attachment

 ```kotlin
 val attachment = Attachment(